epicentre-msf/fieldmaps/README.md

 ### Error handling

-if you missplell a country name, provide an invalid ISO3 code or request a level that is not available, the package will return an informative error message:
+if you misspell a country name, provide an invalid ISO3 code or request a level that is not available, the package will return an informative error message: